Size-Ramsey numbers of graphs with maximum degree three: Introduction

 Turning to particular instances of $\Delta$, note that for graphs $H$ of maximum degree $2$, the size-Ramsey number is linear.
 Indeed, such graphs have bounded treewidth, and so by~\cite{kamcev2021size}, we have that $\hat{r}(H) \leq O(n)$.
 Complementing the lower bound of R\"odl and Szemer\'edi for size-Ramsey numbers of cubic graphs $H$, and giving the first improvement over the general upper bound by Kohayakawa, R\"odl, Schacht and Szemer\'edi, recently Conlon, Nenadov and Truji\'c~\cite{conlon2022size} showed that $\hat{r}(H) = O(n^{8/5})$ for all cubic graphs $H$.
 With the additional assumption that $H$ is triangle-free, they further improved this bound to $\hat{r}(H) = O(n^{11/7})$, whereas when $H$ is bipartite, they proved that $\hat{r}(H) = O(n^{14/9})$.

 In this paper, we show that the size-Ramsey number of cubic graphs is at most $n^{3/2 + o(1)}$.
-This, in a certain sense, is the best one can do with the methods underlying all previous work in this direction. \begin{theorem} The size-Ramsey number $\hat{r}(H)$ of every $n$-vertex graph $H$ with maximum degree $3$ satisfies $\hat{r}(H) \leq n^{3/2+o(1)}$. \end{theorem}
+As we will discuss below, this bound hits a natural barrier of the existing methods underlying previous work in this direction. \begin{theorem} The size-Ramsey number $\hat{r}(H)$ of every $n$-vertex graph $H$ with maximum degree $3$ satisfies $\hat{r}(H) \leq n^{3/2+o(1)}$. \end{theorem}

 In general, when it comes to size-Ramsey numbers, a natural candidate for a host graph is the binomial random graph $G(N,p)$\footnote{The binomial random graph $G(N,p)$ on $N$ vertices is obtained by adding each potential edge independently at random with probability $p$.}.
 Indeed, most of the size-Ramsey number upper bounds so far are achieved with $G(N,p)$ as a host graph.
 Typically, one proves that a graph sampled from $G(N,p)$ is with high probability\footnote{A property is said to hold \emph{with high probability} (w.h.p.) if it holds with probability tending to $1$ as $N\rightarrow \infty$.} Ramsey for $H$, which gives an upper bound of $O(N^2p)$ on the size-Ramsey number of $H$, since $G(N,p)$ w.h.p.\ has $O(N^2p)$ edges.